 Industrial machinery manufacturing clean room assembly

 From my position, sometimes I forget that manufacturing has a long history of being a dirty world, and frankly, it isn’t terribly hard to spend a weekend cleaning the shop for a spiffy Monday morning marketing photo shoot.
 I think about all the facilities I’ve visited over the years, and I’d say anecdotally the clean shops tend to be more successful and reflect an element of care and professionalism that a filthy shop does not.
-Regardless, manufacturing facility tours are an eye opener and you can cut away a lot of marketing fluff by making a visit.
+Regardless, manufacturing facility tours are an eye opener, and you can cut away a lot of marketing fluff by making a visit.

 2. Majority of Revenue Only Comes From 1 or 2 Large Customers: